Quantitative Sciences Major

 QSS is a Bachelor of Science degree.
 We do not offer a BA.

-As a QSS major, you’ll take a minimum of seven quantitative courses and a minimum of six courses in your substantive area of interest.
+As a QSS major, you’ll take a minimum of seven quantitative courses and a minimum of six courses in your disciplinary area of interest.
 The Quantitative Sciences degree requires 50 credit hours.
-Some substantive fields require more than 50 credit hours because of additional curriculum requirements.
+Some disciplinary fields require more than 50 credit hours because of additional curriculum requirements.

 Effective Fall 2017: students who declare Fall 2017 and after will take a minimum of nine quantitative courses instead of seven.
 The two additional required courses are QTM 150 and QTM 151.
 Both are one-credit statistical computing courses.
 They are also highly recommended for all QSS majors, even those who are already declared.

-If you’re interested in a substantive field not on this list, contact us to discuss it.
+If you’re interested in a disciplinary field not on this list, contact us to discuss it.

-What kind of substantive (track) courses will I take?
+What kind of disciplinary (track) courses will I take?
 Once I choose a track, what track courses am I required to take?

 Guidelines / Limitations